11 Surprising Facts About Living in Mauritius You Need to Know

 One unexpected difference we’ve noticed since moving to Mauritius is the taste of local meat compared to what we were used to in South Africa.

-The cuts and flavors of beef, chicken, and lamb here are quite distinct, which has required some adjustment for our family’s favorite meals.
 While we’ve found some good local butchers, the taste and texture of the meat are often different, likely due to local farming practices and feed.

 Sourcing specific meat products, particularly those we grew accustomed to in South Africa, sometimes means importing, which can be costly.